vaidyakhil/Good-Reads/README.md

 * This contains collection of good articles/ lectures that I find interesting and helpful in understanding certain topics

-* Each module contains links to articles that I found helful and personal notes, I try to keep the notes updated but do verify once if you are taking reference. 😁
+* Each module contains links to articles that I found helpful and personal notes, I try to keep the notes updated but do verify once if you are taking reference. 😁